Donate to Your Community Now

 The Artichoke Festival Was Cancelled for 2020

-We are deeply saddened to have to cancel the 2020 Artichoke Festival, but it was the best option for us to protect everyone’s safety during the global pandemic.
-The 61st Annual Artichoke Festival will return in Summer of 2021.
-Please consider signing up for our newsletter for the latest news.
-The Artichoke Festival Committee thanks you for allowing us to follow our hearts and reach out to help others around us during this incredible time.
-We look forward to seeing you at the Festival soon!
+We were deeply saddened to have to cancel the 2020 Artichoke Festival, but it was the best option for us to protect everyone’s safety during the global pandemic.
+Thankfully, we were able to make up for lost funding by holding two new fundraising events in 2020: a Haunted House and a Charity Golf Tournament.
+These two events were so popular, we brought them back in 2021.
+Plus, the Annual Artichoke Festival returned in July 2021 with a welcoming and positive response from all!
+Times are ever-changing; for the latest news about upcoming events, please consider signing up for our newsletter.
+Thank you for allowing us to follow our hearts and reach out to help others during these incredible times.
+We look forward to seeing you at the next Festival or fundraising event soon!

 About Your Donations: